-As a father of three kids under the age of eight, I can’t help but laugh at the frequent media stories about how much it costs to raise a child.
+As a father of three kids under the age of nine, I can’t help but laugh at the frequent media stories about how much it costs to raise a child.

 It’s true.
 Kids are expensive.
 In fact, these stories tend to peg the cost to raise a child into adulthood at around $250,000.

 While that number may be accurate, here’s my problem with these types of stories: they make it sound like, in order to prepare financially for a baby, you need an inheritance or some other way to set aside a quarter-million dollars over the next 18 years, just as you would when saving for retirement.

 But what I’ve come to learn about parenting is that, more often than not, your motto becomes “just make it work.”